 Under the Partnership Agreement of the Operating Partnership, the Issuer, as the sole general partner of the Operating Partnership, is responsible for the management of the Operating Partnership's business and affairs.
 Moreover, each of the Principals serves as an executive officer of the Issuer and as a member of the Issuer's Board of Directors on a staggered basis.
 Accordingly, the Principals have substantial influence over the management of the Issuer and the Operating Partnership.
-See also "-Conflicts of Interest."
+See also "--Conflicts of Interest."

-The Partnership Agreement provides that a decision to merge the Operating Partnership, sell all or substantially all of its assets or liquidate the Operating Partnership must be approved by the holders of at least 75% of the OP Units.
-Depending on the percentage of the outstanding OP Units owned by the Company at the time, the concurrence of at least some of the other holders of OP Units may or may not be required to approve any such decision.
+The Partnership Agreement provides that a decision to merge the Operating Partnership, sell all or substantially all of its assets or liquidate the Operating Partnership must be approved by the holders of at least 75% of the limited partnership interests in the Operating Partnership (the "OP Units").
+The Issuer owns less than 75% of the OP Units.
+Accordingly, the concurrence of at least some of the other holders of OP Units would be required to approve any such transaction.